-The key objective of an appraisal strategy for an oil or gas discovery is to optimize the value of a future development and to gauge the timing of a significant investment.
-Defining an appraisal strategy is characterized by making impactful choices based on very limited data.
+The key objective of an appraisal strategy for an oil or gas discovery is to optimize the value of future development and to gauge the timing of a significant investment.
+Defining an appraisal strategy, and how to improve your appraisal strategy, is characterized by making impactful choices based on very limited data.

 Managers in oil and gas companies will have to decide on trade-offs dealing with a range of possible discovered volumes and uncertain hydrocarbon types.
 Variables such as recovery factors, production rates, lifecycle cost assumptions, product pricing and access to markets also play a key role in determining the value of a discovery.
 Furthermore, agreements need to be reached regarding the appraisal program with partners, regulators, suppliers and sometimes NGOs.
 Managers will have to rapidly present a plan based on incomplete data and seek alignment for multi-million to multi-billion US$ investment decisions covering appraisal campaigns, funding solutions, possible equity changes, etc.